 Opening The local community is divided over the

 statement: proposal to build a fast-food outlet Action

-Identification of the issue belonging to one of the world's larges Proposa
+Identification of the issue belonging to one of the world's larges verbs: Proposal,

 of the issue food chains, in the area.
-Many people
+Many people build

 believe support of the proposal will

 provide benefits to the area.
-Should Menta 1
+Should

-people support the proposal? verbs believ -
+people support the proposal? verbs:

-consid
+people support die proposali believe, consider

-Firstly, the outlet will bring
+Firstly, the outlet will bring , L

-opportunities for past time employment
+opportunities for past time employment 5

-for many of the young people in the
+for many of the young people in the e.

 area.
-Currently, employment
+Currently, employment :

-opportunities in the local area are Argumen the prope
+opportunities in the local area are Argument for

-/ limited. includi ng
+/ limited. the proposal, including

+1 supporting

-/ Secondly , is that the establishment of facts.
+Secondly, is that the establishment of

-Words and the outlet will provide a much-needed
+Words and groups of words the outlet will provide a much-needed

-groups of words to signal service for the community.
-With only
+to signal service for the community.
+With only · /

-consideration of fish and chips and pizza shop there are
+consideration of arguments fish and chips and pizza shop there are /

-arguments limited choices of fast food in the local
+limited choices of fast food in the local ۱ /

-area.
+area. /

-Thirdly, the fast food outlet will alter the
+Thirdly, the fast food outlet will alter the . /

-quite atmosphere of the area because it
+quite atmosphere of the area because it /

-will encourage people to travel from
+will encourage people to travel from /

-for the second to be a sold as
+win encourage people to daver noi

+further effeld to hurr the widh

 further afield to buy the widly

 advertised and popular fast food.

-; After considering the arguments, it is my
+After considering the arguments, it is my

+Groups of Conclusion

-Groups of opinion that the proposal to build a fast and n
+words to opinion that the proposal to build a fast and

-words to recommen da

 signal the food store should be supported.
-A fast-
+A fast- recommenda tion.

+summing up including

-summing up of the food store would be an asset to the local including considerat · · · ·
+of the food store would be an asset to the local consideratio

-arguments

-area, as it will provide employment for n of
+arguments area, as it will provide employment for n of

-the local resident as well as encouraging argument

-the local resident as well as encouraging argument and writer 's
+the local resident as well as encouraging arguments

-the local resident as well as encouraging people outside the area to visit and issue 's
+the local resident as well as encouraging and writer's

-the local resident as well as encouraging people outside the area to visit and stance on t 's
+people outside the area to visit and stance on the

+perhaps generate more spending in the issue

+other stores.